mathisonian/sketch-interactive-export/README.md

 ## Installing

 Go to [the release page](https://github.com/mathisonian/sketch-interactive-export/releases) and download the latest ZIP file.
-Unip it and double click the `.sketchplugin` file to add it to sketch.
+Unzip it and double click the `.sketchplugin` file to add it to sketch.

 ## What does this do?